Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Linearithmic Time Approximation Algorithm for the Distance-based Bound

-\begin{remark} While in great many cases Algorithm~\ref{algo:greedy} achieves a solution close to optimum, we observe that examples can be engineered for which this may not be a globally optimal choice though.
-In the example outlined in Figure~\ref{fig:bad_example}, we have two leaders and points are placed at $S = \{ (2,2),(2,3), (3,3), (3,4),(4,4)\ldots, (k+1,k+1),(k+1,k+2),(k+2,k+2)\}$ and at $T = \{ (1,2),(1,3),(1,4),\ldots, (1,k+2)\}$.
+\begin{remark} While in many cases, Algorithm~\ref{algo:greedy} achieves a solution close to optimum, we observe that examples can be constructed for which a greedy solution may not be globally optimal.
+In the example outlined in Figure~\ref{fig:bad_example}, we have two leaders and points are placed at $S = \{ (2,2),(2,3), (3,3), (3,4),(4,4),\ldots, (k+1,k+1),(k+1,k+2),(k+2,k+2)\}$ and at $T = \{ (1,2),(1,3),(1,4),\ldots, (1,k+2)\}$.
 An optimal PMI has all $2k$ points while Algorithm~\ref{algo:greedy} above may only pick $k+3$ points. \end{remark}